paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-021-federal-insurance-contributions-act.md

     (iii) are required to be made pursuant to the terms of a collective bargaining agreement in effect with respect to such calendar quarter.

   (B) *Pension contribution rate* — The term “pension contribution rate” means the contribution rate that the employer is obligated to pay on behalf of its employees under the terms of a collective bargaining agreement for benefits under a defined benefit plan under such agreement, as such rate is applied to contribution base units (as defined by section 4001(a)(11) of the Employee Retirement Income Security Act of 1974 ([29 U.S.C.
-1301(a)(11)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1301/a/11&num=0&edition=prelim)).
+1301(a)(11)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1301/a/11&num=0&edition=prelim)).11 So in original.
+Another closing parenthesis probably should precede the period.

   (C) *Allocation rules* — The amount of collectively bargained defined benefit pension plan contributions allocated to qualified sick leave wages for any calendar quarter shall be the product of—